-I was diagnosed late in life with a genetic disorder.
+In my mid-thirties, I was diagnosed with a serious genetic disorder.
 In defiance of all expectations, I've been getting healthier ever since my diagnosis in May 2001.

 - I'm currently drug free.
 (But I'm not anti drug.
 Instead, I'm pro health.)

 - My condition is managed with diet and lifestyle.

 - I'm pretty persistently interested in things like genetic research, gut microbiome and "bio hacking."

 These are a few details that have strongly shaped my identity.

 - I have a multi-cultural background -- German/Irish/Cherokee -- and I never quite fit in anywhere.

 - I'm a former military wife and homeschooling mom of 2xE kids.

 - After that, I spent a few years as a single mom with a corporate job at a Fortune 500 company.